 - Dynamic Brain Circuits and Connections in Health and Disease

 By 2020, brain disease will overtake heart disease and cancer as the leading cause of death and disability in Canada.

 Affecting one in three Canadians—from early childhood to old age—brain dysfunction costs more than $30 billion annually and places enormous strain on affected individuals, their families, the health care system, and the economy.
 Understanding how a healthy brain works is essential to preventing and treating brain diseases, and both are essential to the health and well-being of British Columbians.

-The Djavad Mowafaghian Centre for Brain Health brings together experts in the fields of neuroscience, neurology, and psychiatry in a hub for training, research, and clinical care.
+The Djavad Mowafaghian Centre for Brain Health brings together experts in the fields of neuroscience, neurology, psychiatry, and rehabilitation in a hub for training, research, and clinical care.
 The philosophy of the facility is to work with all facets of brain health because knowledge gained from treating and investigating one disease of the brain will advance our understanding of others.
 The facility will bring research closer to patients, providing British Columbians with better access to the best possible treatments.

 The Djavad Mowafaghian Centre for Brain Health represents a partnership between Vancouver Coastal Health and the Faculty of Medicine at the University of British Columbia.
 The centre was made possible with a generous donation from Dr. Djavad Mowafaghian as well as contributions from other philanthropists and leaders, as well as those of the federal and provincial governments.

 A hub of scientific discovery focused on advancing patient care